statisticalbiotechnology/cb2030/qa/network.md

 14. In slide 21 (minimum cut),  you mean that the correct cut would be the green one, and this is because it passes through the least amount of edges, right?
 Wouldn't it be an equally correct result if this cut was between the down-left node and all the other nodes?
 And if yes, every time we would run this algorithm would get one of these two cuts randomly, or we would get both the results?
 > Both cuts are correct in that case, since we are trying to separate the network into 3 different parts.

+15. To study a real world network, would you try many, different algorithms to understand the network and compare between them?
+Is there a specific algorithm you usually start with (such as the label propagation algorithm)?
+> This is a very general question, but if you are reffering specificaly to community detection algorithms, the the two things you should consider first is the size of the network and the nature of what you mean by communities.

 # Composite